 If you were captivated by the twists and turns in Dirty John, the true-crime podcast and mini-series about a real-life romance scammer, then you’ll love Fool Me Twice.
 Hosted by Australian expat Jules Hannaford and her daughter Zara, the first season of the show explores Hannaford’s first-hand experience as the victim of an internet dating scam.
-The second season, entitled “All About Diamonds,” debuted earlier this month, with each episode revealing a new development in a captivating diamond scam that took place right here in Hong Kong.
+The second season, entitled “All About Diamonds,” debuted last year, with each episode revealing a new development in a captivating diamond scam that took place right here in Hong Kong.

 Catching Worms is a brand-new true-crime podcast, which derives its name from the colourful Cantonese idiom “捉蟲入屎忽” (juk1 chung4 yap6 si2 fat1; “catch worms to put in your bottom”), which means to cause unnecessary trouble for yourself.
 Made by professional production house Create, the show dissects a different true crime case every month, with new episodes dropping daily from the first of the month.